Lemon: Production

+In 2022, world production of lemons (combined with limes for reporting) was 22 million tonnes led by India with 18% of the total.
+Mexico and China were major secondary producers (table).

 Varieties

-The 'Bonnie Brae' is oblong, smooth, thin-skinned and seedless.
-These are mostly grown in San Diego County, USA.
+The 'Bonnie Brae' is oblong, smooth, thin-skinned, and seedless.
+These are mostly grown in San Diego County, California, United States.

 The 'Eureka' grows year-round and abundantly.
-This is the common supermarket lemon, also known as 'Four Seasons' (Quatre Saisons) because of its ability to produce fruit and flowers together throughout the year.
-This variety is also available as a plant to domestic customers.
-There is also a pink-fleshed Eureka lemon, with a green and yellow variegated outer skin.
+This is the common supermarket lemon, also known as "Four Seasons" (Quatre Saisons) because of its ability to produce fruit and flowers together throughout the year.
+This variety is also available as a plant for domestic customers.
+There is also a pink-fleshed Eureka lemon with a green and yellow variegated outer skin.

 The Lisbon lemon is very similar to the Eureka and is the other common supermarket lemon.
 It is smoother than the Eureka, has thinner skin, and has fewer or no seeds.
 It generally produces more juice than the Eureka.

 The 'Femminello St. Teresa', or 'Sorrento' originates in Italy.
 This fruit's zest is high in lemon oils.
 It is the variety traditionally used in the making of limoncello.

 The 'Yen Ben' is an Australasian cultivar.

+Uses

-Nutrition and phytochemicals
+Nutrition

 Lemon is a rich source of vitamin C, providing 64% of the Daily Value in a 100 g reference amount (table).
 Other essential nutrients are low in content.

-Lemons contain numerous phytochemicals, including polyphenols, terpenes, and tannins.
-Lemon juice contains slightly more citric acid than lime juice (about 47 g/L), nearly twice the citric acid of grapefruit juice, and about five times the amount of citric acid found in orange juice.

-Culinary uses
+Culinary

-Lemon juice, rind, and peel are used in a wide variety of foods and drinks.
-The whole lemon is used to make marmalade, lemon curd and lemon liqueur.
+Lemon juice and rind are used in a wide variety of foods and drinks, the juice for its sour taste, from its content of 5–6% citric acid.
+The whole lemon is used to make marmalade, lemon curd and lemon liqueurs such as Limoncello.
 Lemon slices and lemon rind are used as a garnish for food and drinks.
-Lemon zest, the grated outer rind of the fruit, is used to add flavor to baked goods, puddings, rice, and other dishes.
+Lemon zest, the grated outer rind of the fruit, is used to add flavor to baked goods.
+The juice is used to make lemonade and some cocktails.

-Juice

-Lemon juice is used to make lemonade, soft drinks, and cocktails.
-It is used in marinades for fish, where its acid neutralizes amines in fish by converting them into nonvolatile ammonium salts.
+It is used in marinades for fish, where its acid neutralizes amines in fish.
 In meat, the acid partially hydrolyzes tough collagen fibers, tenderizing it.
-In the United Kingdom, lemon juice is frequently added to pancakes, especially on Shrove Tuesday.

-Lemon juice is also used as a short-term preservative on certain foods that tend to oxidize and turn brown after being sliced (enzymatic browning), such as apples, bananas, and avocados, where its acid denatures the enzymes.
+In the United Kingdom, lemon juice is frequently added to pancakes eaten to celebrate Shrove Tuesday.
+Lemon juice is used as a short-term preservative on certain foods that tend to oxidize and turn brown after being sliced (enzymatic browning), such as apples, bananas, and avocados: its acidity suppresses oxidation by polyphenol oxidase enzymes.

-Peel

-In Morocco, lemons are preserved in jars or barrels of salt.
+Lemon peel is used in the manufacture of pectin, a gelling agent and stabilizer in food and other products.
+In Mediterranean countries including Morocco, lemons are preserved in jars or barrels of salt.
 The salt penetrates the peel and rind, softening them, and curing them so that they last almost indefinitely.
-The preserved lemon is used in a wide variety of dishes.
-Preserved lemons can also be found in Sicilian, Italian, Greek, and French dishes.

-The peel can be used in the manufacture of pectin, a polysaccharide used as a gelling agent and stabilizer in food and other products.